rslvn/chess-game/README.md

 #### microservices
 - auth-service: manages login/register of users
-- player-service:
+- player-service: list services for player with/without trophies
 - game-service: save/pause/resume game
 - play-service:  manages movement in a game.
 Decides the movement available or no. And decides to winner.
 - league-service: create/update/delete services for leagues. create/update/delete is an ADMIN authorization.
 All users can retrieve all leagues.
 - trophies-service: create/update/delete services for trophies. create/update/delete is an ADMIN authorization.
 All users can retrieve all trophies.
 - export-service: the service for exporting data as PDF in the system.
-The export data can be a league schedule/score table table, game result and details, player raitings.
+The export data can be a league schedule/score table table, game result and details, player ratings. `pdfbox` is used to create pdf files.

 #### APIs/documentation